EDF-R-D-Natural-Hazards-and-Environment/GEN-github/getting-started.md

 GitHub is an online platform for version control, collaboration, and sharing of code.
 It is driven by Git software.
 Sign up for an account [here](https://github.com/).
 Ideally, sign up with yourwork email address.

 ## Join the NH&E team's GitHub organisation
+The NH&E team has it's own GitHub organisational page [here](https://github.com/EDF-R-D-Natural-Hazards-and-Environment).
+Once you have signed up for an account with GitHub, please send me an email and a message and I will invite you to the organisation.
+In your email/message, please let me knoe what email address you used to sign up with.